 The final piece in the dry-commuting conundrum is waterproof overshoes.
 Alternatively, you can keep a pair of shoes to use just for commuting.

-Overshoes pull over the top of shoes, and have a zip at the back and an elastic strap underneath.
-They prevent the rain and puddle splashes penetrating your shoes, so they’re a great addition for anyone who plans to ride through the winter.
-They fit over the top of most shoes, but for bulky shoes or trainers going up a size is recommended.
+Overshoes pull over the top of cycling shoes and are designed to prevent the rain and puddle splashes penetrating your shoes.
+They’re a great addition for anyone who plans to ride whatever the weather

 Gloves aren’t so much of an issue in the summer months, but when the weather starts to turn and the commute involves cold wet mornings, a good pair of gloves will be a godsend.